adrelanos/tor-ctrl/man/tor-ctrl.8.md

 **-w**
 : After sending the command, wait for interrupt signal, normally Ctrl+C, before closing the connection.
 Useful when you want to be warned about events (asynchronous replies), example is when the command is *SETEVENTS STREAM*.
 The exit code shall not be evaluated.
 (Default: not set)

+**-m**
+: Machine mode.
+Script informational and warning messages won't be printed to stdout.
+(Default: not set).

 **-q**
 : Quiet mode.
 (Default: not set).